 Canada’s Middle Ground

 Canadian casino tipping falls between American excess and European restraint.
 South of the border, you’ll see players tipping after nearly every winning hand, with dealers sometimes earning more from tips than wages.
 Cross the Atlantic, and tipping at casinos becomes rare, even awkward in some countries.
+Somewhere in between, Canadian players balance their approach—including learning how much to tip casino hosts when applicable.

 Canada splits the difference.
 We tip, but not obsessively.
 A dealer won’t expect a chip after every blackjack, but they will notice if you play for hours without acknowledging their work.
 Think of it as polite rather than mandatory.
 That is to say, it’s expected but not demanded.